MechanicOfTheSequence/nosedocs-new/noseblog.md

 finally, I would like to mention that these cataclysms may actually occur more frequently than every 6 or 12ky. it's just that every 6 or 12ky, the energies, probably because of planetary alignments or something make these events unavoidable. these big ones appear to happen like clockwork.
 I think that there are other conditions that can happen, which the planet attracts this event to equalise the receptive/assertive energies on it, so it can actually happens at least once per era, and perhaps even more frequently than that now.

-contemplate the symbol progression that was occurring with jesus in picsis or moses in aries. let's say that both of them caused a time split, and the planet flipped over for them cause they entered a higher energy state -- well, then moses would have gone `bull -> scales -> virgin -> lion` -- a particularly feminine aspect. jesus would have "saved" the people from aries, and went `ram -> virgin -> lion`. again, these are quite feminine.
+contemplate the symbol progression that was occurring with jesus in picsis or moses in aries. let's say that both of them caused a time split, and the planet flipped over for them cause they entered a higher energy state -- well, then moses would have gone `cow -> scales -> virgin -> lion` -- a particularly feminine aspect. jesus would have "saved" the people from aries, and went `ram -> virgin -> lion`. again, these are quite feminine.

-now imagine that other earths exist where they are determined to continue on with only feminine power. imagine there that an emmisary is sent there to "save" them, and a mercurial man shows up there, and he brings them up to a new power level, and their planet flips, going from virgin to man. in a female dominated ultra stagnated world, this idea could sound pretty refreshing.
+now imagine that other earths exist where they are determined to continue on with only feminine power. imagine there that an emmisary is sent there to "save" them, and a mercurial man shows up there, and he brings them up to a new power level, and their planet flips, going from virgin to man. in a female dominated ultra stagnated world, this could sound pretty refreshing.

 [1]: you can see that the time when man is in power is from 50% -> 0% -> 50%